collective-intelligence-lab/intelliproof/README.md

   -- extra LLM keys to test with?
   -- WAITING ON ARGUMENT YAML CONFIMATION FROM KAVEH FOR critique_graph(G) -- WAITING ON propagation function      FROM KAVEH

+  BUGS:

+  * critique graph -> yaml identification not showing -> messages could display more node/yaml info

+  * automated calls running when graph loaded?

+    * I THink   --> trigger credibility modifies nodes (via score update)

+                --> each modified node triggers a check_evidence(call) and this might change evidence scores

+                --> each modified node triggers credibility again and so circular loop

+????
+WHERE U TESTING YOUR CREDIBILITTY FUNCTION WITH intelliproof@gmail.com missing scientist graph becuase when i did i was getting an infinite loop of credibility and check_evidence calls running forever. might have been my bug but I dont think it was.

+* check if propagation BFS has a seen data structure to avoid re-processing nodes.